RMLio/rmlmapper-webapi-js/README.md

 ### How to make API calls

 When the server is running you can find the descriptions of the calls at the root of the server (e.g., `http://localhost:4000`).
-The calls are also described using the [Open API specification](https://github.com/OAI/OpenAPI-Specification) at `/public/swagger.yaml`.
+The calls are also described using the [Open API specification](https://github.com/OAI/OpenAPI-Specification) in `/swagger.yaml`.

 ### Run tests